MagnusThor/demolishedWebGPU/README.md

       }

-## Use GLSL to compile into SPIR-V
+## Use glslang to compile into SPIR-V

     const glsl = await glslang();
     let compiledShader = glsl.compileGLSL(fractalShader.fragment as string, "fragment", false);